-On July 25, vice-admiral Pocock had sailed from Madras (actual Chennai) with a favourable wind southward along the shore to seek admiral d'Aché's fleet.
-He sighted the French squadron in the road of Pondicherry (actual Puducherry) on the evening of July 27.
+On July 25, Vice-Admiral Pocock had sailed from Madras (present-day Chennai) with a favourable wind southward along the shore to seek admiral d'Aché's fleet.
+He sighted the French squadron in the road of Pondicherry (present-day Puducherry) on the evening of July 27.
 The following day, the French put to sea.
 For several days, Pocock vainly tried to engage the French.
-On August 3 at 5:00 AM, the British sighted d'Aché's squadron off Negapatam, about 5 km to windward, formed in line of battle ahead, with the starboard tacks on board.
+On August 3 at 5:00 a.m., the British sighted d'Aché's squadron off Negapatam, about 5 km to windward, formed in line of battle ahead, with the starboard tacks on board.

 Description of Events

 Pocock formed his line of battle ahead on the starboard tack, and stood towards the French.
 He then stood to the southward with an easy sail.